 A user-friendly office is about more than the furniture and equipment people need to do their jobs.
 Design elements including paint, fabric, and texture also make a difference to employee productivity.

 Talking with Fast Company, Jeff Miller, vice president of design at office furniture manufacturer Poppin, says color boosts happiness, productivity, and creativity.
-Colorful office furniture and accessories are an easy way to give your workspaces a facelift.
+Colorful office furniture and accessories are simple office improvement ideas that can boost employee satisfaction.

 4. Be Interactive